-Today, old manufacturing processes have been replaced by the knowledge-worker driven software development process.
+Today, old manufacturing processes have been replaced by the knowledge-worker-driven software development process.
 Unfortunately, the same traditional wisdom that applies to Six Sigma style manufacturing cannot be applied to software development.
-It is an entirely new discipline that has only existed as a major, widespread career for the past 30 years.
+It is an entirely new discipline that has existed as a major, widespread career only for the past 30 years.

 That requires a careful balancing act, however.
 Teams must be disciplined, processes must be optimized, and above all else, tests should be automated and easy to maintain.
 Specifically, key verifications should be automated and available on demand.

-Testing as enabler
+Testing as Enabler

 Test automation is easily seen in the wrong light, however.
-Managers can look at the idea of automation and see it to be a new way to reduce headcount or to save money on overall development costs.
+Managers can look at the idea of automation and see it as a new way to reduce headcount or to save money on overall development costs.
 This is incorrect, however, and pursuing test automation for these reasons alone is to miss the forest for the trees.

 The real reason test automation enables CI/CD is that it shortens the feedback loop between developers and test results.
-With proper automated tests in place, and running at scale, developers can see the results of their work in minutes, allowing them to quickly return to fix obvious problems.
+With proper automated tests in place and running at scale, developers can see the results of their work in minutes, allowing them to quickly return to fix obvious problems.

 When a developer runs a build, they are no longer working.
 Historically, these developers would get coffee, play ping-pong, or even go to lunch.
-If a build and test process takes an hour, or worse yet, requires an actual person to do the work, your developer is burning cycles when they’re waiting.
+If a build and test process takes an hour or, worse yet, requires an actual person to do the work, your developer is burning cycles when they’re waiting.

 If you’re running 20 builds a day at 10 minutes each, that’s 200 minutes wasted.
-That’s not only going to put your developers behind schedule, it’s also going to hamper their attempts to push changes to production and bolster the company’s bottom line with new products and features.
+That’s not only going to put your developers behind schedule, but it’s also going to hamper their attempts to push changes to production and bolster the company’s bottom line with new products and features.

-With that many tests required to run on every build that goes to production, and with multiple builds being pushed every day (in the dream scenario), management of those tests must not be cumbersome or difficult.
+With that many tests required to run on every build that goes to production, and with multiple builds being pushed every day (in the ideal scenario), management of those tests must not be cumbersome or difficult.

-UI testing, for example, is the most difficult type to get right consistently, and in an automated fashion.
+UI testing, for example, is the most difficult type to get right consistently and in an automated fashion.
 If this is where your testing plans begin, you’re building a skyscraper from the top down.
 Instead, unit testing should be the fundamental, well, unit of your testing regimes.
 Building up from those foundations, a full battery of tests can be constructed to ensure pushing to production is only done when things are known to be stable.

 But you’re going to start there no matter how you feel about those tests.
 The first step on the path to true CI/CD integrated test automation is to assess your tests.
 What do you have, and what do you need?
 Are you short on UI tests?
-Are there separate mobile tests and Web tests?
+Are there separate mobile tests and web tests?
 Is there a backend API you can test directly, without an obfuscating UI layer?

-Once you have these infrastructure components in place to support that small set of core tests, and once that pipeline is running smoothly, you can begin to add in the other tests in your arsenal and automate the as appropriate.
+Once you have these infrastructure components in place to support that small set of core tests, and once that pipeline is running smoothly, you can begin to add in the other tests in your arsenal and automate them as appropriate.